superlinked/VectorHub/docs/use_cases/knowledge_graphs.md

 - **Joint Encoding** — Embeddings are generated for both KG entities and KG relationships.
 This distills statistical patterns in the embeddings.
 - **Neural Networks** — Graph neural networks (GNNs) operate on the graph structure and embedded elements through differentiable message passing.
 This fuses the benefits of both KGs and embeddings.
-- **Reasoning Flow** — Knowledge graph traversals gather structured knowledge.
+- **Reasoning Flow** — KG traversals gather structured knowledge.
 Then, embeddings focus the search and retrieve related content at scale.
-- **Explainability** — Explicit knowledge graph relationships help make the reasoning process transparent.
+- **Explainability** — Explicit KG relationships help make the reasoning process transparent.
 Embeddings lend interpretability.
-- **Iterative Improvement** — Inferred knowledge can expand the knowledge graph.
+- **Iterative Improvement** — Inferred knowledge can expand the KG.
 GNNs provide continuous representation learning.

 While KGs enable structured knowledge representation and reasoning, embeddings provide the pattern recognition capability and scalability of neural networks, augmenting reasoning capabilities in the kinds of language AI that require both statistical learning and symbolic logic.